cwendorf/Sourcebook/R/data-analysis/independent.md

 ### Obtaining Descriptive Statistics

-Get the mean and standard deviation for the dependent variable for each of the levels.
+Get the samples size, mean, and standard deviation for the dependent variable for each of the levels.

 ```{r}
 tapply(Outcome, Factor, function(x) c(length(x), mean(x), sd(x)))